Stylish uniforms for stylish yachts: Designing yacht crew uniforms

 Yacht crew uniforms and clothing offer guests an all-important first impression of a superyacht and its crew, setting the scene for the charter or trip ahead.

-Yachting Pages explores the latest uniform trends and developments in the yachting industry, offering tips on new trends for stylish yet practical crew clothing.
+Yachting Pages spoke to leading yacht crew uniform providers about the latest trends and technologies in the crew uniform sector, offering insight into new trends for stylish yet practical crew clothing.

 Helen Smallwood, founder of Smallwood's Yachtwear said, “Uniforms have to be designed in a way that always has to look impeccable, but at the same time feel very comfortable.
-They have to adapt to different scenarios throughout the workday in the same way that an employee does, becoming an ergonomic tool that facilitates his or her day-to-day routine.
+This is where the difficulty lies; they have to adapt to different scenarios throughout the workday in the same way that an employee does, becoming an ergonomic tool that facilitates his or her day-to-day routine, all while looking great.
 These factors are taken into consideration when selecting fabrics and developing new styles; they have to feel and move with crew like a second skin - which speaks volumes of the fabric selection and fit.”

 Yacht crew uniform fabrics

 As you would expect within the yachting industry, hard work and hot climates dictate that the emphasis is on fabrics that use moisture management and quick-dry technical fabrics to regulate the body’s temperature.
 In recent years, developments have also moved towards smart fabrics that are water-repellent, and those with SPF technology.